ColinKennedy/vim-usd-goto/README.md

 )
 ```

-This plugin lets you put your cursor in-between the @s and press "gf".
+This plugin lets you put your cursor in-between the @s and press `gf`.
 Vim will navigate to the file on-disk as normal, assuming it actually
 exists.